-Venice 2016 Symposium marks a break with tradition as the Symposium moves to the Scuola Grande di San Giovanni Evangelista (Great School of St. John the Evangelist).
+Venice 2018 Symposium will take place at the Scuola Grande di San Giovanni Evangelista (Great School of St. John the Evangelist).

 The School can be reached with a few minutes’ walk from the railway station and with its central position makes it perfect for visiting Venice during breaks as well as at the end of the day.